mikesamuel/attack-review-testbed/README.md

 ## Data collection                      <a name="hdr-data-collection"></a>

-When you run your server using `scripts/run-locally.js` it appends to a logfile.
+When you run your server using `scripts/run-locally.js` it appends to a log file.
 The information it logs is at most:

 *  The content of every HTTP request to the target server which includes HTTP response bodies with uploads.